TorbjornT/pyAccuRT/README.rst

  - writing data to Matlab- or NetCDF-file.

 Documentation is either non-existent or incomplete.
-That may change sometime.
+That may change at some point.
+Perhaps.

+AccuRT is a registered trademark of Geminor Inc. in the United States.

-Licensed under the MIT License.
+The code in this repository is licensed under the MIT License.